Skip to main content

 Although Wildenstein Castle was first mentioned in 1392, it probably dates back to at least the 13th century.

-Since 1419 the castle was property of the House of Habsburg and served as an administrative location for the Salzkammergut region.
-It was devastated by a fire in 1593 but it was rebuilt afterwards.
-In 1715 however, it burned down completely for a second time.
-This time it was not rebuilt but abandoned after which it fell to ruin.
+Since 1419, the castle has been the property of the House of Habsburg and served as the administrative center of the Salzkammergut region.
+It was devastated by a fire in 1593, but it was rebuilt afterward.
+In 1715, however, it burned down completely for a second time.
+This time, it was not rebuilt but abandoned, after which it fell into ruin.

-At present the ruins of Wildenstein Castle can freely be visited.
-It will take a walk over forest paths for about 15 minutes to reach it from the nearest roads.
-Not a very spectacular ruin, it lacks a lot of architectural detail, but the natural setting makes the visit worth it.
+At present, the ruins of Wildenstein Castle can freely be visited.
+It will take about 15 minutes to walk over forest paths to reach it from the nearest roads.
+Not a very spectacular ruin; it lacks much architectural detail, but the natural setting makes the visit worth it.

 Gallery